-Good corporate governance enhances the efficiency of an organization's business operations by reinforcing business competitiveness and building trust.
+Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle SDG16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable, and inclusive institutions at all levels building trust.
 In a similar light, the Company's business operations that embrace good ethics, fairness, human rights principles, and Anti-Corruption will enhance the confidence of stakeholders and attract investors' interest.
 The values ingrained within the Company are important guidelines that drive the organization toward sustainable business operations.
-In addition, as the Company efficiently manages risks that may occur in the organization under the law and supervises relevant agencies, along with communicating and building understanding for employees at all levels for them to be able to implement the guidelines correctly, the Company can reduce the risk of human rights violations and the law.
+In addition, as the Company efficiently manages relevant agencies, along with communicating and building understanding for employees at all levels for them to be able to implement the guidelines correctly, the Company can reduce the risk of human rights violations and the law.
 At present, the integration of sustainability and corporate governance is an imperative issue for stakeholders and a challenge for the Company to prepare and conduct business in order to become a leader in sustainability.